get better results treating baby eczema using these 9 powerful tips

 They often help to break the cycle of scratching the eczema which makes the eczema worse.
 Some older types of antihistamines like Phenergan and Atarax make the brain drowsy and are primarily used at bedtime because they can help a baby get to sleep.

-Eczema treatment with bleach baths
+8. Eczema treatment using bleach baths

 Bleach baths for eczema are possibly beneficial for children with eczema, were the findings of a randomized controlled trial published in the journal Pediatrics.